-- In responding to cases of suspected child abuse by a staff member, both staff and the child'ss rights must be considered.
-This means that the safety of the child remains paramount, and that the staff member must have access to legal and professional advice. - The suspected staff member will be suspended immediately without prejudice. - The suspected individual must not have contact, at any time, with the child who has made the allegation. - The suspected staff member (or volunteer) will be prevented from having further unsupervised access to any child during an investigation and will be kept fully informed of their legal rights. - If Big Brothers Big Sisters is aware that a staff member ,who has been placed on precautionary suspension also works with children under another organisation, in the capacity of either employee, or volunteer, it must ensure that the Police is made aware of the suspension. - Consultation with Oranga Tamariki or the Police will determine how this situation is managed and how the information is shared in a legal and professional manner. - Big Brothers Big Sisters should check in with the Police to ensure that the other organisations, to which the staff member is connected, are made aware. - Big Brothers Big Sisters will not undertake any internal disciplinary investigation during ongoing Police or Oranga Tamariki investigations - If there is insufficient evidence to warrant a criminal prosecution, an internal, disciplinary investigation may still be undertaken if there remains "reasonable cause to suspect" that abuse or neglect may have occurred.
-Internal disciplinary procedures may also be undertaken in cases of inappropriate behaviour or poor practice by BBBS staff. - Big Brothers Big Sisters will not enter into any settlement agreements in situations of disclosure of abuse against staff. - At no time will any Big Brothers Big Sisters staff member collude with any other staff member or volunteer to protect their actions or any allegations made against them. - If a staff member feels dissatisfied with the process or outcome of an internal investigation into situations of disclosure of abuse against staff, they may contact the Police or Oranga Tamariki.. - Big Brothers Big Sisters recognises the stress caused to co-workers/ fellow staff members in such a situation and will ensure appropriate support is made available to them.
+- In responding to cases of suspected child abuse by a staff member, both staff and children's rights must be considered.
+This means that the safety of the child remains paramount, and that the staff member must have access to legal and professional advice. - The suspected staff member will be suspended immediately without prejudice. - The suspected individual is not to have contact, at any time, with the child that has made the allegation. - The suspected staff member (or volunteer) will be prevented from having further unsupervised access to any child during an investigation and will be kept fully informed of their legal rights. - If Big Brothers Big Sisters is aware that a staff member who has been placed on precautionary suspension also works with children under another organisation, in the capacity of either employee, or volunteer, it must ensure that the Police is made aware of the suspension. - Consultation with Oranga Tamariki or the Police will determine how this situation is managed and how the information is shared in a legal and professional manner. - Big Brothers Big Sisters should check in with the Police to ensure that the other organisations, to which the staff member is connected, are made aware. - Big Brothers Big Sisters will not undertake any internal disciplinary investigation while the Police or Oranga Tamariki are involved in the investigation process. - If there is insufficient evidence to warrant a criminal prosecution, then an internal disciplinary investigation may still be undertaken if there remains "reasonable cause to suspect" that abuse or neglect may have occurred.
+Internal disciplinary procedures as a result of inappropriate behaviour or poor practice may still be undertaken. - Big Brothers Big Sisters will not enter into any settlement agreements in situations of disclosure of abuse against staff. - At no time will any Big Brothers Big Sisters staff member collude with any other staff member or volunteer to protect their actions or any allegations made against them. - At any time that a staff member feels unsatisfied with the response to situations of disclosure of abuse against staff, any staff member may contact the Police or Oranga Tamariki if they believe there are concerns and this procedure is not effective or being used appropriately. - Big Brothers Big Sisters recognises the stress caused to co-workers/ fellow staff members in such a situation and will ensure appropriate support is made available.